UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Possible risks and how they will be managed

-The responses you provide will be used by DBCA and local planners to help design the south coast marine park.
-The aim is to use the information to minimise the impact of management arrangements on south coast marine users, where possible.
+The responses you provide will be used by DBCA and local planners to help design the Marmion marine park.
+The aim is to use the information to minimise the impact of management arrangements on marine users, where possible.

 ## Contacts

-If you have questions about this survey or Marmion marine park planning in general please contact the south coast marine management planning team at pscmp@dbca.wa.gov.au
+If you have questions about this survey or Marmion marine park planning in general please contact the Marmion marine management planning team at marmion@dbca.wa.gov.au

 ---